Getting your Trinity Audio player ready...

 “When the class finished, I decided to visit the dean to tell him.
 But after I saw you…”

 I stood mortified.
-This woman had seen my shame, and before I could react to her revelation, she hit me with a death blow.
+This woman had seen my shame, and before I could even react to her revelation, she hammered the nail into her damning assessment of me.

 Jana is not a honeypot.
 She’s here to murder my ego.

-“At first, it looked like you were going to rush him, but you kept running.
-Are you that afraid to stand up to a bully?”
+“I thought you were going to rush him, but you…kept running.
+Are you that afraid of him?”

 I had no words.

-The discomfort I felt when talking to Nate returned with vengeance.
+The discomfort I felt when talking to Nate returned with a vengeance.
 It twisted in my stomach.
 Neither Jana nor Nate understood.
-The Nameless One wasn’t my bully, he was my nemesis.
+The Nameless One wasn’t my bully; he was my nemesis.

 “I get it, Billy.
-Being an influencer and sex worker, I get hate all the time.
-But I have no problem confronting people or getting my hands bruised if my boundaries are crossed.
-If you don’t stand up to—what did you call him?—The Nameless One, the bullying will get worse.”
+Being an influencer and getting naked for my art, I get hate all the time.
+But I don’t hesitate to bust heads if my boundaries are crossed.
+If you don’t stand up to—what did you call him?
+The Nameless One?—the bullying’s only going to get worse.”

 “Jana, I appreciate your concern, but you don’t know what you’re talking about.”

 “All right, maybe I don’t.
-Do you at least want me to tell the dean?”
+Do you at least want me to tell the dean?
+I thought I should talk to you about it first.”

 “Do what you want.”